Rattlesnake: Reproduction

+Hybridization

+Many species that share the same genus have been known to interbreed and create hybrids such as donkeys and horses leading to mules.
+Many species of crotalid rattlesnakes have been documented hybridizing in their natural habitats and in captivity.
+In southwestern New Mexico the Mojave rattlesnake is known to hybridize with the Prairie rattlesnake, these hybrids have been shown to have an overall lower body condition than either parent species.
+From the experiments done with the C.viridus x C. sculatus hybrids there was no shown advantage when it comes to hunting and the metrics are about the same across all species.

+The hybridization of rattlesnake species can also lead to a change in the overall venom toxicity and composition, this change can lead to a difficulty in treating bites.
+Rattlesnakes offer the best example for venom differences across the genus with many different species possessing different venom types.
+It is believed that hybridization is one of the leading causes for this variation in venom types and envenoming strategies.

 Brumation

 In the colder winter months, some rattlesnake species enter a period of brumation, which is dormancy similar to hibernation.

 They often gather together for brumation in large numbers (sometimes over 1,000 snakes), huddling together inside underground "rattlesnake dens" or hibernacula.
 They regularly share their winter burrows with a wide variety of other species (such as turtles, small mammals, invertebrates, and other types of snakes).

 Rattlesnakes often return to the same den, year after year, sometimes traveling several miles to get there.
 How the rattlesnakes find their way back to the dens each year is unknown, but may involve a combination of pheromone trails and visual cues (e.g., topography, celestial navigation, and solar orientation).

 Species with long periods of brumation tend to have much lower reproductive rates than those with shorter brumation periods or those that do not brumate at all.
 Female timber rattlesnakes in high peaks in the Appalachian Mountains of New England reproduce every three years on average; the lance-headed rattlesnake (C. polystictus), native to the warm climate of Mexico, reproduces annually.

 Like most other snakes, rattlesnakes aestivate during very hot or dry periods, which is why they are rarely seen during the hottest and driest months of summer.